genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 should not be used with RNA-seq data as it will remove observed differences in expression level.

-After completing preprocessing, it’s a good idea to run a FastQC report on the preprocessed files to see if the quality has improved.

 Filter By Quality Score
 ^^^^^^^^^^^^^^^^^^^^^^^

-Action: discards reads in a raw reads sample based on Phred33 quality scores.
+Action: discards reads from a sequencing assay based on Phred33 quality scores.
 You can change the minimum quality score, which is set to 20 by default.
-A score of 20 means that there is a 1/100 probability that a base was called incorrectly.
-In comparison, a score of 30 corresponds to a 1/1000 probability.
+A score of 20 means that there is a 1% chance that the corresponding base was called incorrectly by the sequencer.
+A score of 30 means a 0.1% chance of an incorrect base call.

 You can also discard reads specifying a minimum percentage of bases to be above the minimum quality score.

-This tool is based on fastq\_quality\_filter, which is part of the FASTX-Toolkit_.
+This tool is based on *fastq\_quality\_filter*, which is part of the FASTX-Toolkit_.

-Best used when:

-If you have some low quality reads, but others are high-quality.
+This app is best used if you have some low quality reads, but others are high-quality.
 You should be able to tell if this is the case from the shape of the Per sequence quality scores plot from FastQC.
 It may also be worth trying this app if the per base sequence quality is low.